 Who will you be today . . . .

 Speech: Is one of the primary ways we think we communicate.
 I say THINK we communicate because it also happens to be the way we mostly miscommunicate.
-When we speak we hear our words and assume that what we hear is what the other person hears!
-And if life has taught us anything, we know this is not always the case.
+When we speak we hear our words and will often assume that what we hear, is what the other person hears!
+And if life has taught us anything, we know this is not always true?
 As far as emotional issues are concerned, someone not hearing what we say or more importantly, what we mean, can be an enormous source of our emotional issues.
 It becomes even worse for us when the misunderstanding occurs within our own self.
 This is a cause of emotional and cognitive dissonance, we don't mean what we say and we don't say what we mean and this leads to inner conflict and our life being off balance!

 Some people have overcome the biggest trauma(s) and gone on to live a very happy and fruitful life.
 Others have experienced a lesser trauma and yet it has dominated their life; they have not got over it!

 Emotional issues can have a huge impact on the quality of our life and can be implicated in many of the illnesses diseases and disorders that we suffer from!
 It is believed that up to 75% of all illness is psychosomatic in nature; psychological in origin physical in nature!

 If you have concerns about how an emotional issue is affecting your life; or that of a loved one.
 Why not call for an informal chat to discuss your options?

 3 -17 Suite 7, Sultan Plaza, 100 Jalan Sultan, Singapore 199001